TextZip/textzip.github.io/_posts/2021-05-02-AVR-Diaries-01-Port-Manipulation.md

 }
 ```

-As you can see although we tend to treat it as a single line of code, internally it contains many lines of code and multiple function calls as well to get its job done.
-In this article we will learn how to directly write into registers and further understand that pinMode and other stock functions internally do the same.
+As you can see, although we tend to treat it as a single line of code, internally, it contains many lines of code, and multiple function calls to get its job done.
+This article will learn how to write into registers directly and further understand that pinMode and other stock functions internally do the same.

-Before we get started with port manipulation you need to get yourself familiar with bit math and bit manipulation, here is a quick intro to it.
+Before starting port manipulation, you need to get yourself familiar with bit math and bit manipulation; here is a quick intro to it.
 ## Bit Manipulation

-Manipulating the internal registers of the ATmega chip involves flipping bits in 8-bit (usually) arrays, as the ATmega328p is 8-bit in nature, so our primary learning objective would be to learn how to flip, read, write to bit/bits without effecting or disturbing the other bits in a given array.
+Manipulating the internal registers of the ATmega chip involves flipping bits in 8-bit (usually) arrays, as the ATmega328p is 8-bit in nature, so our primary learning objective would be to learn how to flip, read, write to bit/bits without affecting or disturbing the other bits in a given array.

 ### Setting a bit HIGH
 Let us learn how to set a bit HIGH/1 in a given array.
 For this example let us consider the following.